Planning Your Deployment

 Archiving

 Archiving in Graylog is exclusively handled by the leader node.
-During this process, the leader node retrieves data from OpenSearch, locally compresses it, and then transfers it to the assigned storage volume.
+During this process, the leader node retrieves data from Data Node, locally compresses it, and then transfers it to the assigned storage volume.
 Access to the storage for saving archives is crucial for the leader node and high resource usage on this node during archiving tasks is expected.

-While there are various archiving standards available, the default choice is Gzip.
-However, we recommend opting for Zstandard due to its superior compression speed and rate.
+due to its superior compression speed and rate.
 Typically, archived indices reduce to about 30% of their original size.

 Ideally, archiving indices should be completed in under 8 hours daily.
 When archiving to an S3 bucket, it is advisable to conduct a speed test for uploads from the Graylog leader node.
 Estimate the time needed daily for uploads by multiplying the daily ingest GB by 0.3.
 This evaluation is to identify any upload speed bottlenecks, not the archiving speed of the Graylog cluster.

 All Graylog nodes must have access to the archiving storage volume.
 Ensure there are no speed bottlenecks between Graylog and the storage volume used for archiving.
-This evaluation should also encompass internet upload speeds, especially if the Graylog Master Node is chosen to store archives to Amazon S3.
+This evaluation should also encompass internet upload speeds, especially if the Graylog leader Node is chosen to store archives to Amazon S3.

-It is critical not to use the default directory, currently located within /tmp.
+.
 This directory is a temporary storage space that the OS periodically purges of content.